codernishchay/SimpleChat/Readme.md

 ### End to End encrypted chat
 ### chat to be stored encrypted in database
 ### Anonymous chat facility like omegle.
-### Authenticated users can also chat bieng Anonymous.
+### Authenticated users can also chat stayin Anonymous.
 ### Chat to be stored locally in some local database like sqlflite.